newrelic/helm-charts/charts/newrelic-infra-operator/README.md

 The current configuration increases the resource requirements for sidecar injected on `KSM` instances.
-Moreover, injectes disable the `DISABLE_KUBE_STATE_METRICS` environmentVariable for pods not running on `KSM` instances to decrease the load on the ApiServer.
+Moreover, injectes disable the `DISABLE_KUBE_STATE_METRICS` environmentVariable for pods not running on `KSM` instances to decrease the load on the API server.

 ## Resources